 With Mira, you can get 80% off your prescription drugs.
 For $45 per month, members also get access to low-cost lab testing and affordable urgent care visit.
 Sign up today and get covered.

-10 Ways to Save Money on Prescription Drugs without Insurance
+How to Save Money on Prescription Drugs Without Insurance

 According to data collected by the Kaiser Family Foundation, nearly a quarter of adults taking a prescription say it’s difficult to afford their medications.
 Let's take look at 10 ways to help you save on prescriptions.